jonathanrbelanger-lang/aast/DESIGN.md

 A-AST does, but why every significant decision was made the way it was, and what demands the project makes on anyone who wants to extend it.

-Those demands are real.
-This project moves deliberately.
-Decisions that cannot be fully justified are deferred until they can be.
-Convenience features that violate the design contract are rejected regardless of how cleanly they are implemented.
-Open problems are stated as open problems, not papered over with plausible-sounding solutions.
-The pace reflects the weight of the promises the library makes — a cryptographic guarantee is not a thing you approximate.

-If that approach appeals to you, this document will give you everything you need to contribute meaningfully.
-If you find it frustrating, that is useful information, and there is no shame in it.
-The project's requirements are its own, not a judgment of yours.
-Contributors who are earlier in their journey with systems programming, memory management, or cryptographic data structures will find the codebase and this document a useful map of the terrain.
-Reading it carefully before touching the code is the expected starting point for everyone, regardless of experience level.

-Low-effort contributions — PRs that add convenience without engaging with the contract, or that resolve open design problems without the supporting reasoning — will be reviewed against the standard visible in the codebase itself.
-The bar is not credentialism, it is rigor, and those are different things.
+The project prioritizes long-term architectural stability over rapid feature accumulation.
+Because cryptographic guarantees leave no room for approximation, design decisions are made deliberately, and structural changes are deferred until their downstream impacts are fully quantified.
+Core design contracts are strictly maintained; convenience features that introduce boundary violations or hidden overhead are stepped back, ensuring the core remains optimized solely for its intended workload.
+Open problems are documented transparently rather than obscured behind speculative implementations.
+This measured pace reflects the weight of the immutability promises the library makes.

+For engineers interested in systems programming, low-level memory management, or content-addressable architectures, this documentation and the accompanying codebase are designed to serve as a clear, verifiable map of the terrain.
+Reviewing these foundational principles before writing code ensures that all contributions align smoothly with the library’s design constraints.

+To maintain the rigorous standards established throughout the codebase, contributions are evaluated based on technical depth, mathematical consistency, and empirical backing.
+The boundary lines enforced during code review are a reflection of architectural necessity, ensuring the structural integrity of the data structure remains protected as the ecosystem evolves.

 ---